pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 ```

 If you use `depends_on` or `produces` as arguments for the task function, you will have
-access to the paths of the targets as {class}`pathlib.Path` even if strings were used
+access to the paths of the targets as {class}`pathlib.Path`.
-before.

 ## Multiple dependencies and products

-Most tasks have multiple dependencies or products.
-The easiest way to attach multiple
-dependencies or products to a task is to pass a {class}`dict` (highly recommended),
+The easiest way to attach multiple dependencies or products to a task is to pass a
-{class}`list` or another iterator to the marker containing the paths.
+{class}`dict` (highly recommended), {class}`list` or another iterator to the marker
+containing the paths.

 To assign labels to dependencies or products, pass a dictionary.
 For example,